On the face of it, Falmouth isn’t the type of place you’d expect to find one of the most exciting and hyped new breweries in the UK.

 Alongside friends Adam Robertson and Richard White, the tall, silver-haired brew master has built Verdant up from nothing to become one of the UK’s highest rated small-batch breweries.
 But how exactly did the trio get where they are today, and why did they choose the town of Falmouth in which to build their business?

-Verdant’s story begins in a similar vein to many of the thousands of new breweries that have sprung up in the UK over the last five or so years.
+Verdant’s story begins in a similar vein to many of the hundreds of new breweries that have sprung up in the UK over the last five or so years.
 Heffron was inspired to start homebrewing by the eclectic brewing culture and bold flavours he discovered on a trip New Zealand around seven years ago, and hasn’t looked back since.

 “It seemed like a really cool job; they seemed like nice places and nice people involved,” he says.
 “I remember driving through the Nelson region on the south island and literally driving past fields of hops and falling in love with the romantic vision of it all.”